ZONESTAR3D/Document-and-User-Guide/Mixing_Color/readme.md

 -----
 ## How to set mixing ratio of virtual extruder (for 4-IN-1-OUT mix Color hot end)
-We can set the mixing ratio of each virtual extruder by LCD control panel or by dding command in the gcode file.
+We can set the mixing ratio of each virtual extruder by LCD control panel or by adding command in the gcode file.
 ### Set mixing ratio by LCD control panel
 Steps:
 - **Control>>Mixer>>Mix>>VTOOL: x** Choose the virtual extruder number which you need to set(x is from 0 to 15)